Skip to main content

 • Ipamorelin ∞ A ghrelin mimetic, Ipamorelin also stimulates growth hormone release, but through a different receptor pathway.
 It has a high degree of specificity for growth hormone release without significantly affecting cortisol or prolactin levels.

-The combination of these two peptides creates a powerful synergistic effect, amplifying the release of through two distinct mechanisms.
+The combination of these two peptides creates a powerful synergistic effect, amplifying the release of growth hormone through two distinct mechanisms.
 This approach can lead to improvements in body composition, sleep quality, and tissue repair, addressing many of the downstream consequences of age-related hormonal decline.
 The table below outlines the distinct mechanisms of these two peptides.

 Table 2 ∞ Mechanisms of Action for Sermorelin and Ipamorelin